Icon saying Black Friday Season Free eSIM with up to 10GB roaming data** when you buy travel insurance

 We're 100% independent

 • This means we're not owned by any insurance company.
-So the prices you see are our best available based on your information, not who they're from.
+So the prices you see are our best available based on your personal information, not in favour of who we work with.

 UK-based customer support

-• If you need help, visit our contact page to get in touch with our support team in Cardiff.
+• Need help?
+We've got you covered.
+Visit our contact page to get in touch with our friendly support team in Cardiff.

 Frequently asked questions